 To understand DMARC alignment we need to understand how it works.
 When you implement DMARC, you tie the results of SPF and DKIM to authenticate all emails coming from your domain.
-For any given email, DMARC uses what’s known as the ‘central identity’, which is the domain found in the From: header.
-This is considered the domain of origin for your email, and will have your organization’s domain name in it.
+For any given email, DMARC uses what’s known as the ‘central identity’, which is the domain found in the From header.
+This is considered the domain of origin for your email and will have your organization’s domain name in it.

 When an email from your domain reaches the receiving server, SPF checks its Return Path and DKIM validates the encrypted signature.
 Both of these checks take place separately on two different domains.
-DMARC takes the authentication result of each and checks if the domain used in either SPF or DKIM matches the From: domain (the central identity).
+DMARC takes the authentication result of each and checks if the domain used in either SPF or DKIM matches the From domain (the central identity).
 If either is true, DMARC alignment is achieved.

 However, there’s just one small issue.
 Anyone, including criminals, can buy a domain and implement SPF and DKIM.
-So theoretically, it should be possible for someone to send an email with your organization’s domain in the From: address (the central identity) and have their own domain’s Return Path so as to pass SPF authentication.
+So theoretically, it should be possible for someone to send an email with your organization’s domain in the From: address (the central identity) and have their own domain’s Return Path to pass SPF authentication.
 Users usually only see the From: address and not the Return Path, so they won’t even know that there’s a discrepancy between the two.